 BACHELOR DEGREE FOR CREATIVE MINDS IN BERLIN - PRIVATE AND STATE-APPROVED

 “I have always tried to experiment as much as possible, and to think and work interdisciplinarily: Motion Design, Communication Design, and also a bit of Sound, I’ve absorbed it all like a sponge.
-That was possible at BTK.”
+That was possible at UE.”
 Maren Demant, alumna in Photography

 Study in Berlin, in the very heart of this pulsating international metropolis and center of creativity and start-ups, right at Potsdamer Platz.
 Become part of the world’s biggest education network, Laureate International Universities, and gain valuable experiences in international studies and practices, both in Germany and abroad.

 Photo-Workshop in Beirut with Matthias Leupold

 "Vietnam" by Dominik Fleischmann

 "Picture out of a lookbook" by Magdalena Peralta Widow

 "Heading-South-East" by Lynn Theisen

 Photography: The Curriculum The program is designed to enable you as a student to discover all areas of photography.
 After learning the basics in photography and design, you will dive into portrait, fashion, documentary, and still-life photography, as well as experimental, editorial, and studio photography on a semester basis.